grep Command in Linux with Examples

 grep command with options

-There are various options that can be used with the grep command to modify its functionality.
+Various options can be used with the grep command to modify its functionality.
 Some commonly used ones are:

 • -i : Makes the search case insensitive.